VetEOSIO/VetEOS/README.md

 - `n`: jump to the next instruction.
 - `p`: jump to the previous instruction.
 - `fi`: print all instructions in the function.
+- `acg`: print the action call graph.
+- `dfg`: generate the dataflow graph of the function.
 - `q`: exit the VetEOS terminal.

 ## Run Test